fastrgv/Reliquarium/README.md

 ## Build instructions:

-Two [pre-compiled] binary executables are provided, one for gnu/linux and one for OS-X.  The linux version, reliquarium_gnu, are intended to run in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
+Two [pre-compiled] binary executables are provided, one for gnu/linux and one for OS-X.  The linux version, reliquarium, is intended to run in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
 SDL2, SFML, FLAC, ogg, vorbis, & openal.

-Build scripts for GNAT2015 are provided;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
+Build scripts for GNAT2016 are provided;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
 Only GNAT is required.

 -------------------------------------------------------
-MacOSX => ocmp.sh:
+MacOSX => obuildAll.sh:

 build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries SDL2 or SFML installed.
 Any Mac with a recent but standard configuration of OS-X should be able to rebuild using this script.
 Here, all nonstandard libraries are included under the ./libs/ directory and are statically linked.

 ------------------------------------------------------
-GNU/Linux => scmp.sh
+GNU/Linux => lbuildAll.sh

 utilizes the uncommon relocatable libraries (mainly SDL2, SFML) that are delivered in this bundle under ./libs/.
 This is used to build a dynamically linked [gnu/linux] executable, which should run in the presence of ./libs, whether or not your system has those libraries installed.